 Departments and programs are encouraged to consider waiving precandidacy requirements for students who already hold a master’s degree in the same or related field in order to decrease the time to degree.

 There is no “student-at-large” classification at UC San Diego; application for admission must be made to a specific department or group.
 Applicants who wish to enroll for “course work only” within a department or group and who do not intend to pursue a higher degree at UC San Diego may request admission for nondegree study.
 Applicants for nondegree study must satisfy all admission requirements and are not eligible for fellowships or assistantships.
-Nondegree status is granted for up to one year; students may petition the dean of Graduate Studies for a second year of nondegree status.
+Nondegree status is granted for up to one year; students may petition the dean of the Graduate Division for a second year of nondegree status.

 Students who enroll in fewer than twelve graduate or upper-division units each quarter are considered part-time students.
 International students on F1 or J1 visas must be enrolled full-time each quarter.
-Students who are approved by their major department and by the dean of Graduate Studies for enrollment in a program of half-time study (maximum of six units or fewer) for reasons of occupation, family responsibilities, or health, may be eligible for a reduction in fees.
+Students who are approved by their major department and by the dean of the Graduate Division for enrollment in a program of half-time study (maximum of six units or fewer) for reasons of occupation, family responsibilities, or health, may be eligible for a reduction in fees.
 All other part-time students (seven to twelve units) pay the same fees as full-time students.

 Part-time study may be pursued in several masters’ programs and a few doctoral programs at UC San Diego.
 In all instances, part-time students must satisfy the same admission requirements as full-time students and are eligible, at the discretion of a department, for appointment to 25 percent time teaching or research assistantships.
-Admitted students must file the petition for half-time study with the Office of Graduate Studies no later than the last day of the second week of the quarter to be eligible for a fee reduction.
+Admitted students must file the petition for half-time study with the Graduate Division no later than the last day of the second week of the quarter to be eligible for a fee reduction.

 When to Apply